TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-5.md

 I'm going to start with react-window, replace it's data binding interface and integrate SlickGrid's paged scrolling approach.
 I'm not going to start with a fork of react-window.
 Once I've changed the interface, any changes I make will never be merged back.

-I'm going to use this as a learning experience.
-I'll port the parts of react-window I want to keep to TypeScript.
-I also want to update the implementation to [modern React with Hooks](https://react.dev/blog/2023/03/16/introducing-react-dev#going-all-in-on-modern-react-with-hooks).
+Instead, I'm going to use this as a learning experience.
+The plan is to build my own control from scratch, in Typescript.
+I'll port features from react-window and SlickGrid as I go.
+This is a great opportunity to get my head round [modern React with Hooks](https://react.dev/blog/2023/03/16/introducing-react-dev#going-all-in-on-modern-react-with-hooks).
+All the production React code I've looked at uses the old [class component](https://legacy.reactjs.org/docs/react-component.html) approach.
+Meanwhile, the [official React docs](https://react.dev/) don't mention class components at all until you hit the [legacy APIs reference section](https://react.dev/reference/react/Component) at the end.